 I will cover cameras that you wouldn’t even consider to be real cameras, like a smartphone.
 Yes, some smartphones are truly capable of taking remarkable travel photos!
 I’ve owned a few (I’ll cover it below) and have even sold the photos professionally.

-Below are the various attributes that you should look out for when shopping for a travel camera.
-These are the definitive factors to pay attention to find the best travel camera suited for you.
+Below are the various attributes that you should look out for when shopping for a camera.

 A smartphone can’t accommodate a massive sensor since taking photos isn’t the primary use of a smartphone.
 However, with modern technologies and newer sensors, I’ve seen 12 Megapixel photos from a smartphone that rival 20 Megapixel photos from older Point and Shoot cameras.
 Speaking of Point and Shoots, the sensor size varies from 28 sq.
 Mm in size to 1” (116 sq. mm).